 - Slow-travel visitors — three days of programming a short walk from Sokcho Beach makes for an unhurried itinerary.

-- First-time visitors to Sokcho in May — it is the largest cultural event on the city's May calendar and pairs naturally with Seoraksan hiking the day before or after.
+- First-time visitors to Sokcho in May — it is the largest cultural event on the city's May calendar and pairs naturally with Mt.
+Seorak hiking the day before or after.

 The Expo Lawn Plaza is a 15-minute walk from Sokcho Beach and the city's Sea of Light media art installation runs Friday and Saturday evenings.
 If you plan a festival day, you can close the loop with a beach-side walk and the light installation the same night.